 Go for a natural, non-stiff looking cut by getting layers.
 This is one of the easiest ways to achieve texture on Asian hair.
-Ask your stylist to create a set of layers in your hair in order to add volume and movement to your hairstyle.
-If you want something more edgy, ask for razored layers which give a more piece-y effect to the ends of the hair.
+Ask your stylist to create a set of layers in your hair to add volume and movement to your hairstyle.
+If you want something edgier, ask for razored layers.
+This will give a more piece-y effect to the ends of the hair.
 This can also be achieved on shorter crops.

 If you’re looking to try out something quick and easy that you can do on your own, choose an easy method that can be done overnight.
-Braids are one of the most popular methods for creating texture to hair.
+Braids are one of the most popular methods for creating texture for the hair.
 On damp hair install one or a few braids into your hair.
-You may use a gel cream or mousse for hold.
+You may use a gel-cream or mousse for hold.
 Allow the hair to air dry overnight or give it a blast of heat with a blow-dryer to set the wave in.
 You can also glide a flat iron along the braid instead of using a flat iron.
 Be sure to use a heat protectant before using any hot tools on your hair to protect it from damage.
 In the morning undo the braid(s) and reveal your luxe wavy or curly texture.
 To keep your texture in place, finish off with a hairspray.

 Mimic the subtle wave that comes from a day at the beach by infusing your hair with a sea salt spray.
 Use Nexxus Between Washes Beach Waves Tousled Texture Sea Salt Spray to add texture and grit to your strands in just a few seconds.
 Simply mist the spray into damp or dry strands for some instant texture.